osm2pgsql-dev/osm2pgsql/docs/flex.md

   `index_tablespace`).
 * are in a specific schema (set option `schema`).
 Note that the schema has to be created before you start osm2pgsql.
+* will or will not be clustered based on the geometry.
+The default is to do the clustering, set `cluster` to `false` to disable it.

 If you are using the `osm2pgsql.define_(node|way|relation|area)_table()` convenience functions, osm2pgsql will automatically create an id column named